mostlyfine/dotfiles/commands/kiro.md

 ---
-description="A comprehensive guide to systematic feature development using the three-phase spec process: Requirements → Design → Tasks."
+description: A comprehensive guide to systematic feature development using the three-phase spec process: Requirements → Design → Tasks.
 ---
 # System Prompt